1957 Pontiac Facts, Figures, and Specifications

 -

-- Strato-Flight Hydra-matic ($231) was used in all lines.
-Hydra-matic transmission was again considered “standard”, but cost extra.
+- Strato-Flight Hydra-Matic ($231) was available in all lines.
+This transmission was considered “standard”, but cost extra.

 - A three-speed Synchromesh gear box with column shift was the base price transmission.

-- Four-barrel carburetion was optional in Chieftains (Star Chief 244 HP V-8 then fitted)
+- Four-barrel carburetion was optional in Chieftains ( the Star Chief 244 HP V-8 then fitted)

 - Dual exhausts were $24 extra.